ross report cover photo (7)

 Farewell to Our Retirees

 We’re happy to celebrate the faculty and staff in our Michigan Ross community who are retiring after many years of service and impactful work.
-Congratulations to the following individuals: Patti Lamparter As I head into retirement, I’m excited to start the new year with a fresh schedule and no alarm clock.
-I’m planning trips to…
+Congratulations to the following individuals: Sue Booth I’m so grateful to have been a member of the Ross community for nearly eight years!
+I’ve been surrounded by kind, smart, thoughtful, supportive,…